Resources for Caregivers of Children

 - The Social Security website provides information about obtaining Social Security cards.
 You will need the child’s birth certificate and additional documentation, such as school or daycare records.
 Any child age 12 and older must appear in person to apply for a Social Security card

 - The Pennsylvania Department of Human Services website provides information about Temporary Assistance for Needy Families (TANF) Benefits.
 You can also contact your local county assistance office.
-You may be eligible for cash assistance, the Supplemental Nutrition Assistance Program (SNAP), help with child care, health care coverage for your grandchildren, home heating assistance (LIHEAP), school meals, or SelectPlan for Women and long-term living services while raising your grandchild.
+You may be eligible for cash assistance, the Supplemental Nutrition Assistance Program (SNAP), help with child care, health care coverage for your grandchildren, home heating assistance (LIHEAP), school meals, and more.

 - The Educational Law Center ensures equal access to education for all children and has free services and publications which may help resolve issues, including School Enrollment Guide for a child living with someone other than their parent.
 The Educational Law Center can also be contacted at 215-238-6970.